yangwenbo99/CTLogo/doc/design/overall.md

 ## Desc

-The following classes/interfaces are used nearly everywhere, which needs very careful design
+The following classes/interfaces are used nearly everywhere, which need very careful design

 - `Screen`
 - `CTValue`
 - `CTValuable`